 He opened his studio, ART daisetsu, at Riverviews Artspace in 2008.

 My work is simple.
 Disarmingly so I hope.
 To me it is a product of my experience with Zen, not in an illustrative or pictorial sense but in the way in which I construct my paintings.
 However what matters most is not hiding behind some secret ‘Zen meaning’…rather, it’s in what someone sees there–maybe something, maybe nothing.
 Either is OK.
-Everything you need to know is entirely present on the picture plane.
+Everything you need to know is entirely there..
 My aim is to make something that is sharp, clean, and pleasant to look at, that’s all.
-I want them to be quiet but not dull.
+I want my paintings to be quiet but not dull.

 Yes, you can make ideas and concepts out of them if you want to.
 Of course they could suggest things.
 But as the saying goes, “if you want to see the moon don’t focus on the finger pointing at it.”
-If they do suggest something, I hope it’s more poetry than prose, more felt than thought.
-At the risk of being abstract, you could say that my work is about the primacy of being over meaning.
-In normal language that translates: I want you to enjoy just looking at them.
-They don’t have to be relevant to anything other than your eye/your mind.
+If they do suggest something, I hope it’s more poetry than prose you find and more about what you see than what you think.
+I want you to enjoy just looking at them even if you don’t see anything familiar.
+Seeing takes time and mind.
+It's paying attention.